 Meanwhile, we're in the midst of the most far-reaching expansion in Carroll School history.
 Last year, we dramatically upped our offerings of minors to non-management students.
 Since then, the number of such students with management minors has ballooned to 1,145.
 The Carroll School now has the three largest minors at BC (finance, management and leadership, and marketing).
 Fulton is teeming with all kinds of students.

 That's part of the bridge we've been building between management and the liberal arts .
 Many of the liberal arts students have come through our Summer Management Catalyst Program, a nine-week deep dive into the functional areas of management.
 Another item of recommended reading is an engaging story about the 2019 Catalyst cohort—the largest ever.

 Naturally, the bridge goes both ways.
-Because we've made it easier to do so, nearly 40 percent of Carroll School students are majoring or minoring at the Morrissey College of Arts and Sciences.
+Because we've made it easier to do so, more than 40 percent of Carroll School students are majoring or minoring at the Morrissey College of Arts and Sciences.
 And, every one of our first-year undergraduates already began their dive into the liberal arts this fall—by taking Portico, the required multidisciplinary ethics course.